 If you want shrimp in your Betta aquarium, it is best to go with Amano shrimp or Ghost shrimp.
 Cherry shrimp and other dwarf shrimp might survive if you have enough plants, moss, and other hiding spots, but they might get hunted down by your Betta.

 The Types Of Shrimp Species That Can Go With Bettas

 What kind of shrimp species can go with Betta will give you some options.
 The sort of freshwater shrimp you should get depends on what you want to accomplish.
 Let’s look at the different kinds of freshwater shrimp and if and how well they can go with a Siamese fighting fish.

-Betta fish are very territorial fish, and they are aggressive towards other fish species that live in the same tank.
+Betta fish are territorial and aggressive towards other species living in the same tank.
 The easiest way to solve this problem is to keep ghost shrimp with a Betta fish.
 Ghost shrimp are the easiest invertebrates to keep in your freshwater aquarium.
-They are peaceful creatures, and they don’t bother plants, fish, or each other.
+They are peaceful creatures and don’t bother plants, fish, or each other.

 Can Ghost Shrimp Live With Bettas?

 Ghost Shrimp is a better option if you are looking for shrimp to live with Siamese fighting fish.
 They are small, peaceful, and don’t require much space.
 They also help to keep your tank clean.
-However, there are a few things to consider before adding ghost shrimp to your tank.
-They should be kept in a 10 gallon or larger tank that contains two or more ghost shrimp.
-They need a tank with plenty of hiding places.
+However, a few things to consider before adding ghost shrimp to your tank.
+They should be kept in a 10-gallon or larger tank that contains two or more ghost shrimp, and they need a tank with plenty of hiding places.
 The ghost shrimp will keep the bottom of the tank cleaner than if you don’t have the shrimp because they will eat any leftover food, while the Betta fish will not.